dougzilla32/CancelForPromiseKit/README.md

 ## Choose Your Networking Library

-All the networking libraries supported by PromiseKit are now cancellable!
+All the networking library extensions supported by PromiseKit are now simple to cancel!

 [Alamofire]: